-As a global bank with more than 38 million customers, we believe it is our role to help society meet the challenges it faces.
+As a global bank with more than 37 million customers, we believe it is our role to help society meet the challenges it faces.
 We recognise that we have potential to impact human rights through our operations across sectors and geographies.
 As reflected in other public statements and reports, we see that businesses and human rights are becoming increasingly regulated and recognised internationally.
 This presents a growing sense of business accountability and duty to respect human rights proactively.
-In 2021 we continued to further strengthen our human rights agenda and disclosures.
+Within our Wholesale Banking activities, harmful child labour and forced labour were identified as salient human rights issues in our 2018 Human Rights Report.
+Each of our three subsequent human rights publications provide further information on our business, policies, due diligence, location of risks, performance management and capacity building on the topic of human rights.
+In 2022 we continued to further strengthen our human rights agenda and disclosures.
 An overview of key updates can be found in our 2021/2022 Human Rights Review.
-In the review we introduce a new salient (i.e. most severe) human rights issue assessment in our Retail Banking operations and provide an update on the management of salient human rights issues for our workforce and in our Wholesale Banking operations.
-Several specific steps were taken: